 Convergent Plate Boundaries

-When lithospheric pates converge, the place with thinner, less bouyant crust usually descends (subducts) beneath the other plate.
+When lithospheric pates converge, the place with a thinner, less buoyant crust usually descends (subducts) beneath the other plate.
 The region where a plate descends deeply within the mantle is called a subduction zone.

 The general premise of convergent plate margins is that at boundaries where plates move toward one another, one plate (the denser or heavier plate) moves under, or subducts, under the more buoyant or “lighter” plate.
 There are three sub-types of convergent plate boundaries: oceanic-oceanic, oceanic-continental and continental-continental.